manestay/borderlines/README.md

 Combine them into a response table by running:

 ```
+# run for GPT-3
 python gen_response_table.py translate/terms outputs/gpt3_dv/ outputs/gpt3_dv/response_table.csv translate/prompts_mc_q/

+# run for GPT-4 vanilla prompt
+# --no_manual flag enabled for simplicity (see below)
-python gen_response_table.py translate/terms outputs/gpt3_c/ outputs/gpt3_c/response_table.csv translate/prompts_mc_q/
+python gen_response_table.py -rd outputs/gpt4-0314/vanilla --no_manual

-# update the args to run for the other models and prompt settings
+# modify args for outputs from other models and prompts
 ```

 __Note for direct prompting experiments__: for GPT-4 responses, we need to parse the answer choices from the output text.
 The `gen_response_table.py` script will attempt to automatically parse at first.
+Then,
-For responses where this fails, the script will ask the user to "Make a choice".
+* If the flag `--no_manual` is ABSENT, the script will ask the user to "Make a choice" for responses where this fails.
 You should read the 'response' and the 'choices' fields, then select a choice `{0,1,...}`.
+* If the flag `--no_manual` is PRESENT, the script will attempt to match the choice that first appears in the responses.
+After, it will select the 0-th index.

 #### 3. Analyze concurrence scores
 Calculate the CS scores, as seen in Table 2 of the paper:
 ```
-python -i calculate_CS.py outputs/gpt3_dv/response_table.csv
+python calculate_CS.py outputs/gpt3_dv/response_table.csv

-python -i calculate_CS.py outputs/gpt3_c/response_table.csv
+python calculate_CS.py outputs/gpt4-0314/vanilla/response_table.csv

+# modify args for outputs from other models and prompts
 ```

 ## Citation